-Risk Item Int/Ext Risk Description Potential Impacts Mitigating Factors Island Economy External Large changes to the local economy The Port is unable to adapt to increased demand or potential new markets Insufficient accommodation Insufficient staff Continuous consultation with all levels of government Destination Management External Local destinations do not react to increased cruise traffic The Island is not ready for 60,000 cruise ship passengers, let alone 100,000 Local tourist destinations "stand still" Local tourist destinations do not work together and therefore miss the boat Cruise traffic stops coming Stakeholder consultation Market Assessment studies Funding for destinations Strategic Direction Internal Ensuring that the Port is reacting to an ever-changing political and economic situation The Port is not able to adapt to changing requirements The Port is unable to meet the needs of our customers Potential to miss out on opportunities Communication and consultation with stakeholders Economic studies Effective board
+Risk Item Int/Ext Risk Description Potential Impacts Mitigating Factors Island Economy External Large changes to the local economy The Port is unable to adapt to increased demand or potential new markets Insufficient accommodation Insufficient staff Continuous consultation with all levels of government Destination Management External Local destinations do not react to increased cruise traffic The Island is not ready for 60,000 cruise ship passengers, let alone 100,000 Local tourist destinations "stand still" Local tourist destinations do not work together and therefore miss the opportunities Cruise traffic stops coming Stakeholder consultation Market Assessment studies Funding for destinations Strategic Direction Internal Ensuring that the Port is reacting to an ever- changing political and economic situation The Port is not able to adapt to a changing economic environment The Port is unable to meet the needs of our customers Potential to miss out on opportunities Communication and consultation with stakeholders Economic studies Effective board

-Risk Item Int/Ext Risk Description Potential Impacts Mitigating Factors Loss of Community Acceptance Internal The Port is not understanding of the needs or wants of the community The local community do not work with the Port The Port staff spend too much time reacting to Press/Public enquiries The trust of the community is lost, thereby having an impact on all projects and operations Community consultation Increased communication with public Website improvements Willing to change Financial Internal Ensuring that the Port understands both its current and future financial position The Port is unable to manage its finances correctly Cashflow presents significant risks Investment opportunities are lost Management procedures Operational efficiency Internal & external auditors Environmental Internal Ensure that the Port Authority minimizes and limits the effects of environmental incidents Pollution incident with long term effects Danger to public and harbour users Continuous auditing Procedures 24/7 staffing Co-ordination with other bodies Equipment Failure Internal Ensuring that the Port maintains equipment to ensure the safety of port users, staff and the general public Injury to staff and public Downtime with associated impact upon operations Financial cost Maintenance regimePlant records/ inspectionsStaff training Lack of development Funds Internal Ensure that the Port budgets appropriately and determines all available funding sources Worthwhile projects do not progressThe incorrect projects progress Business planning and budgetary controls Financial awareness Prioritisation of projects Capital Projects Internal Ensure that the Port develops projects efficiently and to the requirements of the end users Capital projects are not managed effectively or efficiently The final product is not suitable Ensure best value is recognised Project Management expertise Improved procedures Operational involvement in decision making
+Risk Item Int/Ext Risk Description Potential Impacts Mitigating Factors Loss of Community Acceptance Internal The Port is not understanding to • The local community do not work with the Port Community consultation Acceptance the needs or wants of the community • The Port staff spend too much time reacting to Press/Public enquiries Increased communication with public The trust of the community is lost, thereby having an Website improvements impact on all projects and operations • Willing to change Financial Internal Ensuring that the Port understands both its The Port is unable to manage its finances Management procedures current and future financial position Cashflow presents a significant risk Operational efficiency Internal &amp; external Investment opportunities are lost auditors Environmental Internal Ensure that the Port Authority minimizes Pollution incident with long term effects Continuous auditing and limits the effects of environmental • Danger to public and Harbour users Procedures24/7 staffing incidents Co-ordination with other bodies Equipment Failure Internal The Port continues to maintain equipment to a high standard ensuring the safety of port users, staff and the Injury to staff and public Downtime with associated impact upon operations Maintenance regime - including maintenance management software general public • Financial cost Plant records/ inspections Staff training Lack of development Funds Internal Ensure that the Port budgets appropriately Worthwhile projects do not progress Business planning and budgetary controls runus and determines all available funding The incorrect projects progress • Financial awareness sources P. 0 9.
+000 Prioritisation of projects Capital Projects Internal Ensure that the Port develops projects That Capital projects are not managed effectively • Ensure best value is recognised efficiently and to the requirements of the or efficiently • The final product is not Project Management expertise end users cuitablo Improved procedures Operational involvement in decision making